payjoin/payjoindevkit.org/docs/introduction/use_cases.md

 Payjoin CLI uses Bitcoin Core's `bitcoind` JSON-RPC to send and receive payjoin.
 This enables payjoin functionality for existing bitcoin deployments.
-[Test send and receive Payjoin](../test-send-receive-payjoin.md) documents how this works.
+[Send and Receive Test Payjoins](../send-receive-test-payjoins.md) documents how this works.

 ## Commercial Bitcoin Exchange